Do Go On - 126 - Virginia Hall: The Limping Lady

 Oh God, not me.

-and rather than just giving up or closing yourself off.
+And rather than just giving up or closing herself off, like we're saying,

-recuperated and you know got better and learnt to walk again.
-A letter arrived
+and, you know, got better and learnt to walk again.

-politely asking her not to apply for the foreign service again.
-They simply
+A letter arrived, politely asking her not to apply for the foreign service again.

 That is a bizarre rule.